Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung remote not working?
 Try these 6 fixes

-Samsung’s smart TVs consistently rank at the top of any recommendation list, praised for many reasons, from the inclusion of cutting-edge technologies like mini-LED and OLED to its included extras like Samsung TV Plus.
-As sleek and bright as your Samsung TV might be, nothing ruins a TV-watching experience like a remote that is not working.
-While most TVs have physical buttons or touch controls, they can be hard to use and require you to get up to change the channel or volume.
+Samsung’s smart TVs consistently rank at the top of any recommendation list, praised for many reasons, from the inclusion of cutting-edge display technologies to its included extras like Samsung TV Plus.
+As sleek and bright as your Samsung TV might be, nothing ruins the experience like a remote that is not working.
 Here are a few troubleshooting steps to try if your Samsung TV remote is not working.

 Check the batteries if your Samsung remote is not working